zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Developers'-Guide.rst

 to ``$GOPATH/src``, and if the lib does not exist, the version at master HEAD will be downloaded.

-Most likely you will be working from your fork of ``go-ethereum``, let's say from ``github.com/nirname/go-ethereum``.
+Most likely you will be working from your fork of ``go-expanse``, let's say from ``github.com/nirname/go-expanse``.
 Clone or move your fork into the right place:

 ::

-    git clone git@github.com:nirname/go-ethereum.git $GOPATH/src/github.com/ethereum/go-ethereum
+    git clone git@github.com:nirname/go-expanse.git $GOPATH/src/github.com/expanse-org/go-expanse

 Godep for dependency management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-go-ethereum uses `Godep <https://github.com/tools/godep>`__ to manage
+go-expanse uses `Godep <https://github.com/tools/godep>`__ to manage
 dependencies.

 Install godep: